esteeschwarz/HU-LX/mdbook/workflow/src/be1_exmaralda-022.md

 - like above replace the values of the template attributes for the metadata with the corresponding values of the transcript (from the questionaire)
 	- left is the attribute name, right the value which is to adapt
+- add project name and transcription name according to scheme

 #### voila.
+dont forget to save your work.

 [1]:	https://code.visualstudio.com
 [2]:	https://github.com/esteeschwarz/HU-LX/blob/main/trans/LLDM_exmaralda_basictemplate.exb